 STOCKHOLM-Net income for AB Electrolux was $189.7 million in the third quarter, down 15 percent from the manufacturer's bottom line in the 2009 third quarter after currency conversion.

 Net sales for the global consumer-products manufacturer totaled $3.6 billion in the quarter, off 4.6 percent from last year's third quarter.
 This included a 4 percent decline in net sales for the company's consumer durables in North America.
 In addition, North American operating profit fell 38 percent, driven down by higher raw-materials costs, price promotions and decreased sales and operating income for the company's floor-care products in North America.

-Hans Stråberg, the company’s president and chief executive officer, said Electrolux’s performance in North America in the third quarter came off a “very strong” second quarter, which occurred thanks to government sponsored rebate programs for energy-efficient appliance purchases.
-This brought a drop in demand in North America in the third quarter, Stråberg said.
+Hans Straberg, the company's president and chief executive officer, said Electrolux's performance in North America in the third quarter came off a "very strong" second quarter, which occurred thanks to government sponsored rebate programs for energy-efficient appliance purchases.
+This brought a drop in demand in North America in the third quarter, Straberg said.